gzlicanyi/Sentinel/README.md

 ```bash
 mvn -f download-sentinel-pom.xml dependency:copy-dependencies
 ```
-5. Add JVM parameter `-Dcsp.console.server=consoleIp:port` when you start your application
+5. Add JVM parameter `-Dcsp.sentinel.dashboard.server=consoleIp:port` when you start your application

 6. Trigger your resource

 After above steps, you can check your application in "Machnes" and resources runtime infomation in your dashboard.